Laravel-Backpack/docs/7.x/faq.md

 <a name="backpack-license-for-open-source-projects"></a>
 ### Can I use Backpack to create an open-source project?

 Yes you can!
-Use [Backpack CRUD v6](https://github.com/laravel-backpack/crud), which is free and open-source, released under the MIT License.
+Use [Backpack CRUD](https://github.com/laravel-backpack/crud), which is free and open-source, released under the MIT License.

 <a name="backpack-pro-for-open-source-projects"></a>
 ### Can I use Backpack PRO in an open-source project?

 In short - no, you cannot.
-Please use [Backpack CRUD v6](https://github.com/laravel-backpack/crud) instead, which is free and open-source, released under the MIT License.
+Please use [Backpack CRUD](https://github.com/laravel-backpack/crud) instead, which is free and open-source, released under the MIT License.

 Backpack PRO is a closed-source add-on, which requires payment in order to receive an access token.
 If you did include `backpack/pro` as a dependency in your open-source software, then your software would no longer be open-source.
 Everybody who installed your project/package would need to pay for Backpack PRO to get access to it.